Haiku poems may be short in length, but they’re long on vivid

 Why should we care?

-Who, at the end of the day, says to himself, “Hey!
+Does anyone, at the end of the day, say to himself, “Hey!
 My toe didn’t hurt today!”
-As a rule, no one.
-I certainly don’t give my big toe a second thought.
+As a rule, no. I certainly don’t give my big toe a second thought.
 But a few years ago, I really whacked it, and for days afterward, that throbbing toe clamored for my attention every time I bumped it.